What is the problem

 Artificial intelligence (AI) is transforming our society— enabling important and exciting developments that were unimaginable just a few years ago.
 With these immense benefits comes much responsibility.

-EqualAI is a nonprofit organization, and a movement, focused on illuminating and reducing unconscious bias in the development and use of artificial intelligence.
+EqualAI is a nonprofit organization, and a movement, focused on illuminating and reducing unconscious bias and other harms in the development and use of artificial intelligence.

 Together with leaders and experts across business, technology, and government, we are developing standards and tools, as well as identifying regulatory and legislative solutions, to increase awareness and reduce bias.